Mrrobot233/csi4107_a1/README.md

 # CSI4107, Winter 2016 - Assignment 1

-The following is our implementation of an Information Retrieval (IR) system based for a collection of Twitter messages, in which where we're submitting the top 1000 results of our system on a set of 49 test queries.

-All data is found in `assets/`

 ## Team members

-Ted Morin - 6860630
+Theodore Morin - 6860630

 Sophie Le Page - 5992312

 ## Work distribution

 To implement the IR system, we did peer programming outside of class and in class.
 Ted was the primary programmer and chose the programming language to code in.
 Sophie worked out what algorithms, data structures, and optimizations to use, and commented the code.
-Both team members worked on writing up documentation.
+Both team members worked evaluating the IR system using the trec_eval script and on writing up documentation.

 ## Functionality

+The following is our implementation of an Information Retrieval (IR) system based for a collection of Twitter messages, in which we're submitting the top 1000 results of our system on a set of 49 test queries.

 Our IR system is written in JavaScript.

-Our system takes in the following files as inputs: queries, tweets, and stopwords, and outputs an index of vocabulary, and a results.TREC file.
+Our system takes in the following files as inputs: queries.txt, tweets.txt, and stopwords.txt (all of which were provided to us), and outputs an index of vocabulary (index.json), and a retrieval and ranking results file (results.TREC).

+Note all data is found in `assets/`

 ## Get up and running